-Many of us won’t have a formal ‘crisis communication plan’ to execute, but it’s important to maintain a dialogue with your target market and have a clear and consistent message.
+In the absence of a formal ‘crisis communication plan, it’s important to maintain a dialogue with your target market and have a clear and consistent message.
 While we aren’t able to control the situation at present, we can certainly control our response to it.
 Here are our top 5 things to remember when keeping in touch with your customers.

 We’re all going through this together and while priorities differ from person to person, it’s important to keep in touch.